ethereum/EIPs/EIPS/eip-1.md

 While an EIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the EIP is being discussed.
 As mentioned above, an example of a place to discuss your EIP is [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect).

-No `discussions-to` header is necessary if the EIP is being discussed privately with the author.

 As an exception, `discussions-to` cannot point to GitHub pull requests.

 #### `type` header